 - Able to create a productive environment for committee work.
 Chaired, minuted for and participated in a diverse range of committees and working groups.

-- Project management and supervision.
+- Project management, coordination and supervision.

 - Assisting people to define and reach their learning goals and inspiring them to push their limits.